 Hypothyroidism (underactive thyroid)

-The good news is that accurate thyroid function tests are available to diagnose hypothyroidism, and treatment of hypothyroidism with synthetic thyroid hormone is usually simple, safe and effective once you and your doctor find the right dose for you.
+Blood tests are used to diagnose hypothyroidism.
+Treatment with thyroid hormone medicine usually is simple, safe and effective once you and your health care provider find the right dosage for you.

-- Increased sensitivity to cold
+- More sensitivity to cold.

-- Dry skin
+- Dry skin.

-- Weight gain
+- Weight gain.

-- Puffy face
+- Puffy face.

-- Muscle weakness
+- Muscle weakness.

-- Muscle aches, tenderness and stiffness
+- Muscle aches, tenderness and stiffness.

-- Thinning hair
+- Thinning hair.

-- Slowed heart rate
+- Slowed heart rate, also called bradycardia.

 Hypothyroidism in infants

-- Poor muscle tone
+- Poor muscle tone.

 Hypothyroidism in children and teens

-- Delayed development of permanent teeth
+- Delayed development of permanent teeth.

-- Delayed puberty
+- Delayed puberty.

-- Poor mental development
+- Poor mental development.

 When to see a doctor

-Your thyroid gland is located at the base of your neck, just below the Adam's apple.
+The thyroid gland is located at the base of the neck, just below the Adam's apple.

 Although anyone can develop hypothyroidism, you're at an increased risk if you: